-We communicate: We honestly say what we want, need and feel and listen to what the other person says they want, need and feel.
-As the relationship grows or changes, we keep talking openly about both the good stuff and the more challenging stuff.
-When there's conflict, we work through it in a way that's kind, caring and respectful.
-We focus on dealing with the issue and caring for each other instead of "winning" an argument or fight.
+We communicate.
+We honestly say what we want, need and feel.
+We listen to what the other person says they want, need and feel.
+As the relationship grows and changes, we keep talking openly about both the good stuff and the challenging stuff.
+When there's conflict, we work through it in a kind, caring and respectful way.
+We focus on the issue and caring for each other instead of "winning" an argument or fight.

-We respect boundaries: Boundaries are the invisible lines we draw between ourselves and other people to make sure we each have space we need to be ourselves, separate from the relationship, both inside and outside of it.
+We respect boundaries.
+Boundaries are the invisible lines we draw between ourselves and other people so we have the space we need to be ourselves, separate from the relationship.
 In a healthy relationship, people respect each other's boundaries.
 No one pushes or tries to break down anyone's boundaries.

-We don't rush things: A new relationship may make us happy, but we need to go slow with the big stuff, like making commitments to or agreements with each other or changing our lives in big ways for the relationship.
+We don't rush things.
+A new relationship may make us happy, but we need to go slow with the big stuff, like making commitments to, or agreements with each other, or changing our lives in big ways for the relationship.
 That means not pushing or making any huge decisions when we've only been in the relationship a few days, weeks or months.

-We're flexible: We understand that people (including ourselves) change.
+We're flexible.
+We understand that people, including ourselves, change.
 That means relationships will usually change too, in both small and bigger ways, and we accept that.

-We each get to be our own person: We have lives and interests outside of the relationship.
-This includes having other relationships that we value.
+We each get to be our own person.
+We have lives and interests outside of the relationship.
+This includes having other relationships we value.
 We don't rely on or ask one relationship to give us everything we want and need.
 We also understand that we can't control our partner or make them be how we want them to be.

-We trust each other: When we trust each other, we believe what each of us says about our feelings and actions.
+We trust each other.
+When we trust each other, we believe each other's feelings and actions.
 We feel our private thoughts and feelings are safe with the other person.
 We feel we can depend on one another.
-We accept that we can't know what someone else is doing every minute of every day, and that we shouldn't need to know that when we trust them.
+We accept that we can't know what someone else is doing every minute of every day.
+We shouldn't need to know that when we trust them.
 If we feel distrustful, we work to build trust instead of seeking to control each other.

-We're equals: Being equals means we all have the same amount of say and influence in a relationship.
-We make big decisions in the relationship together.
-One person shouldn't make decisions for someone else without their permission, or use their power to do things in or with the relationship that the other person doesn't want and didn't agree to.
+We're equals.
+Being equals means we have the same amount of say and influence in a relationship.
+We make big decisions together.
+One person shouldn't make all of the decisions in the relationship.
+One person shouldn't use their power to do things in or with the relationship that the other person doesn't want or didn't agree to.